 Heitmiller's Steakhouse • Our favorite spot for steaks and cocktails, Heitmiller's has been loved by Waco for as long as I can remember.
-With the expansion of I35, they have a fancy new location, and the food is better than ever!
 Dinner rolls with cinnamon butter, rib-eye steaks, and, though I know there are much better drinks on the menu, a strawberry daiquiri in a Big-O are my faves!
 And, if you are brave, try the calf fries!

 Heritage Creamery • For a delicious dessert, pop by Heritage Creamery, next to the now famous Common Grounds coffee shop.
 Enjoy an ice cream treat in a variety of homemade flavors along with a homemade cone!
 You can even splurge for a cookie ice cream sandwich.